 In a challenging global environment, the EU needs to enhance its ability to prevent conflicts and to strengthen international peace and security.
 With the new European Peace Facility, the EU is taking on more responsibility as a global security provider.
-The facility will fund the common costs of military missions and operations under the Common Security and Defence Policy, along with assistance measures to support partners in military and defence matters.
+The facility will fund the common costs of military missions and operations under the ensuring the availability of EU funding on a reliable and predictable basis;

+Common Security and Defence Policy, along with assistance measures to support partners in military and defence matters.
 The assistance granted can benefit partners around the world that face major security challenges and that EU Member States decide to support.